okirch/susetest/doc/first_steps.md

         server.runOrFail("systemctl restart apache2")
 ```

-*** Make some cool magics with run command.
+#### Make some cool magics with run command.

-this target have differents attributes:
+* capture the output of a command
+* check the retcode of a command.
+* check the returned string of a command

+#### The differents attributes of susetest targets.

 ```
 server.ipadrr
 ```

 ## susetest api